guzzle/RingPHP/docs/futures.rst

 Futures
 =======

 Futures represent a computation that may have not yet completed.
-Guzzle-Ring uses hybrid of futures and promises to provide a consistent API that can be used for both blocking and non-blocking consumers.
+RingPHP uses hybrid of futures and promises to provide a consistent API that can be used for both blocking and non-blocking consumers.